jperradin/nexus/docs/api_reference.md

 ### GyrationRadiusAnalyzer

-Computes the distribution of gyration radii as a function of cluster size for each connectivity type.
-The radius of gyration characterizes the spatial extent and geometric compactness of clusters, revealing their fractal structure near the percolation threshold.
+Computes the mean gyration radius binned by cluster size for each connectivity.
+Collects the gyration radius of all non-percolating clusters, groups them by cluster size, and averages over all processed frames.
+Results are written to one file per connectivity.

 #### Inheritance
 Inherits from `BaseAnalyzer`.